Hamilton East, New Zealand: Hayes Paddock

 Thanks to Hamilton heritage enthusiasts and local council processes, Hayes Paddock has received protection in the city's district plan.
 The purpose of this protection was to safeguard the unique and special heritage of the Hayes Paddock area.

 An extensive chronology of key events from 1978, when Hayes paddock was first identified as having heritage value, to the May 2006 Council Report leading to the council decision, can be found in the Variation to Hamilton City District Plan version 2001.

 A final hearing of proposed changes was held in July 2008 and on 24 September 2008 a full Council confirmed the changes, subject to some amendments.

 Graham Island

 Graham Island is a small islet of about 0.2 ha, separated from the main river bank south of Hayes Paddock by about 5 m of shallow water.
 It rises to about 4 m above the river, with a low cliff facing the main channel.
 Most of the island is covered in raspberry, with alder and silver and golden wattle as the main trees.
 Te Moutere O Koipikau Pā once stood on the island.

-Wellington Beach
+Wellington Street Beach

 A beach was part of the 1945 plan for developing the reserve.
 In 2013 it was voted one of the country's best beaches.